What does an Orthopedic Hand Surgeon do?

 During the initial visit, the orthopedic hand surgeon will most likely perform a physical examination on the patient.
 The surgeon will then diagnose the patient’s problem based on the patient’s medical history, the cause of the injury, and other factors.
 She will then work to resolve the problem.
 The patient may be asked to return to the surgeon’s office for a follow-up visit after receiving treatment, whether through surgery or other non-surgical means.
 In some cases, the surgeon will have a skilled assistant with him or her during office visits and surgery.

 In an orthopedic hand surgeon’s practice, he will see a wide range of injuries and illnesses.
-Carpal tunnel syndrome, for example, is a wrist and hand injury caused repetitive movements and poor ergonomics.
+Carpal tunnel syndrome, for example, is a wrist and hand injury caused by repetitive movements and poor ergonomics.
 It is one of the most common hand injuries.
 As a result, the carpal tunnel release is one of the most common procedures used to treat the problem.
 She may also encounter and treat fractures, amputations, nerve injuries, arthritic conditions, and congenital hand defects.

 It’s not easy to become an orthopedic hand surgeon.
 The surgeon must typically complete four years of college, four years of medical school, and five years of residency.
 After that, because orthopedic hand surgery is considered a subspecialty, she may need to complete an additional year of training after completing her residency.

 In most countries, a new doctor must pass a national certification exam after completing all of their training, such as the American Board of Orthopedic Surgery examination in the United States.
-Surgeons in Canada must pass an exam administered the Royal College of Physicians and Surgeons.
-Surgeons in Australia and New Zealand must pass a test before being certified the Royal Australian College of Surgeons.
+Surgeons in Canada must pass an exam administered by the Royal College of Physicians and Surgeons.
+Surgeons in Australia and New Zealand must pass a test before being certified by the Royal Australian College of Surgeons.
 Similar requirements exist in other countries.